 This piece, from 2004, is about what things a bunch of keys could learn about their owner.

-It's about data mining, mobile phones and the internet of things, and I wrote it after reading a book about using data mining and network science for law enforcement.
+I wrote it after reading a book about using data mining and network science for law enforcement.

 The two things I always check for when I leave the house are door keys and mobile phone.